hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

 Also new: you can pass an optional `Func<T,int>` basis mapper to `SetFromTensorProduct` for custom domains (enums, tiny structs pretending to be bits).
 Defaults for `int`, `bool`, and any enum via `Convert.ToInt32` are provided.
 Build states your way; just keep them in the computational basis.

 Performance tweak: multi-qubit gate application previously grouped basis states via `string.Join` per state (allocating enough tiny strings to fill a small moon).
 This now uses structural pattern arrays with a sentinel, eliminating those allocations and speeding up Grover/QFT style circuits under large Hilbert spaces.
 Functional transforms (`Select`, `SelectMany`) also use hand-rolled iterators to cut down transient LINQ allocations when you throw thousands of states at them.
+Entanglement collapse propagation no longer hard-codes qubit generic types – any future qubit flavour implementing `IQuantumReference` gets propagation for free.

 ### 3. Entanglement Graph, Collapse Propagation, Diagnostics